Am I able to reserve the Blacksmith Shop?

 When are the streets in my development going to be paved?

-The Township paves roads on a 17-year cycle, meaning that if your street was last paved in 2000, it will next be paved in 2017.
-However, please be aware that the Township does not pave state roads (Greenhills Road, Route 352, West Chester Pike, Boot Road or Paoli Pike) or private roads, such as those in gated communities.
+The Township paves roads on a 18-year cycle.
+However, please be aware that the Township does not pave state roads (Greenhills Road, Route 352, West Chester Pike, Boot Road, Strasburg Road or Paoli Pike) or private roads, such as those in gated communities.